 Simply put, budget cutbacks and governmental policies have made it hard for many Native Americans to feed their families.
 With housing in disrepair and overcrowded, many Native Americans on the reservations lack any permanent address.
 This makes them ineligible to receive food stamps or public assistance.
 In remote communities, those who are able to receive food stamps frequently lack the transportation to go off the reservation and shop at a regular grocery store where they could stretch their food stamp value.
 In many reservation communities, there is only a convenience store where food options are limited and pricey.
 In these stores, the food stamps don't go very far.

-Contrary to popular belief, among the 566 tribes in the U.S., fewer than 15% operate prosperous casinos (72-74, according to the National Indian Gaming Association).
+Contrary to popular belief, among the 573 federally recognized tribes in the U.S., only about 15% operate prosperous casinos (fewer than 100, according to the National Indian Gaming Association).
 PWNA serves reservations with the highest need in the U.S. In fact, the research shows that casinos need to be within 50 miles of a metro area (with 10,000 or more residents) to be highly profitable.
 In our experience, the rural casinos do not have enough traffic to generate large profits — the casinos do create a few tribal jobs.
 Some of the tribes with profitable casinos do help other tribes, but even that is regulated by the government.

 Please visit the official tribal website of the tribe or reservation that you would like to visit.
-You can also learn more on the PWNA Blog.
+You can also learn more on the PWNA Blog by searching for "can I visit a reservation."

 Because we serve entire groups, such as every Elder at a Senior Center, we need items donated in bulk quantities and in like kind.
 For more information on donating bulk items such as new toys, clothing, school supplies, or other needed items, please call our Donor Relations Department at (800) 416-8102.

-PWNA is an Equal Opportunity Employer.
-We do not discriminate on the basis of age, race, or gender.
+PWNA is an Equal Opportunity Employer and does not discriminate on the basis of age, race, or gender.
 Every position is filled with the most skilled candidate for the job.
-We have a diverse staff, including Native Americans and we encourage Native Americans to apply for any opening we advertise.
+We have a diverse staff, including Native Americans and we encourage Native Americans to apply for any opening for which they qualify.

 One-third of Native Americans live on the reservations.
 They are free to leave the reservations, but leaving family behind is difficult for many.
 Family is very important to Native Americans and, for most, their reservation is "home."